-Another amazing vocabulary program for test prep words is Flocabulary.
-The videos they create are engaging for students and appeal to the digital generation.
-It features vocabulary cards that prompt students to write meaningful sentences and draw connections on the computer.
-Flocabulary also provides short paragraphs for students to read and select the correct vocabulary word.
+Flocabulary’s website features vocabulary cards that prompt students to write meaningful sentences and draw connections on the computer.
+Students can also read short passages to read and select the correct vocabulary word.
 Practices quizzes are structured in a similar manner.
-My absolute favorite part is the lyric lab, in which students can select a beat and write their own Flocabulary rhyme using the words.
+The best part is the lyric lab, in which students can select a beat and write their own Flocabulary rhyme using the words.

 2. Storytelling Vocabulary

 The Mrs. Wordsmith vocabulary program is unique because it focuses specifically on helping students grow their narrative vocabularies.

 Mrs Wordsmith groups vocabulary words into six broad categories to help students improve their writing abilities: emotions, weather, characters, taste and smell, action, and characters.
 Each of those categories is then broken down smaller.
 For instance, under the “action” umbrella, there are six chaos and confusion words: commotion, devastating, havoc, rebellious, turbulent, and unruly.